 If your card consistently fails to work take the card to the Porters’ Lodge.
 They will test your card and issue you with a temporary replacement if your card is faulty.
 Your temporary card will not let you gain access to any sites outside of Exeter College.
 To order a new Bod card contact the Academic Office (see below).

 If your Bod card is lost, stolen or damaged it is essential that you inform the Porters’ Lodge immediately.
 The Porters will place a block on the security system so that your card cannot be used at Exeter College sites by unauthorised people.
 The Porters can then issue you with a temporary replacement card.

 You should also report the lost, stolen or damaged card to the Academic Office.
-You can contact them by email, by telephone (01865 279665), or in person.
+You can contact the Academic Office by email or by telephone (01865 279665).
 A member of the Academic Office staff will be able to order you a new Bod card.
 Replacement cards are normally issued within two working days.
 It is essential that you return your temporary card when your replacement Bod card arrives, which you can collect from the Academic Office during office hours.

 There is no charge for damaged cards or for stolen cards, provided you notify the Academic Office of the Police Crime Number.
-If you lose your card a replacement fee applies; you can pay this online here.
+If you lose your card a £15 replacement fee applies; you can pay for a replacement University Card online.

 If a lost or stolen card is found after a new one has been ordered, it must be returned to the Academic Office as it will no longer be valid.
 Any unused money you have stored on your card (via Upay) will be credited to your new card when it is issued.

 Extending the expiry date of your Bod card

 The card has an expiry date in the bottom left hand corner.
 If you need to extend the expiry date you must order a new card from the Academic Office.
 You must hand over the old card upon delivery of your new card.